U.S. History Lesson Plans and Resources

 Launching the New United States Navy

-A lesson plan using historical documents related to the beginnings of the U.S. Navy immediately following the Revolutionary War.
+A lesson plan from the National Archives using historical documents related to the beginnings of the U.S. Navy immediately following the Revolutionary War.

 Observing Constitution Day

-A lesson plan using online documents from the National Archives and Records Administration.
+A lesson plan using online documents from the National Archives.

 The United States Constitution and Selected Amendments